elastisys/compliantkubernetes-apps/migration/v0.47/README.md

     ./bin/ck8s update-ips ${CK8S_CLUSTER} dry-run
     # if you agree with the changes apply
     ./bin/ck8s update-ips ${CK8S_CLUSTER} apply
     ```

-1. This will remove user.alertmanager from default common, wc config files and add new values devAlertmanager in the defaults.

-    ```bash
-    ./migration/v0.47/prepare/10-alertmanager.sh
-    ```

 ### Apply upgrade - _disruptive_